Frequently Asked Questions (FAQs)

 We strongly encourage students to start their journey to school earlier, so that they arrive at school punctually and are in a better frame of mind for the school day ahead.

-10.2 Where can I drop my child off in the morning if I am driving?
+10.2 Where can I drop my child / ward off in the morning if I am driving?

 -

-Parents can drop their child off along at the designated drop-off point inside the school, after the school gate.
+Parents / guardians can drop their child / ward off along at the designated drop-off point inside the school, after the school gate.

 11. GENERAL DISCIPLINE AND SCHOOL TONE